- The average cost of car insurance for a 65-year-old driver in Idaho is $1,312 per year for a full coverage policy.

 Who has the cheapest state minimum auto insurance for seniors in Idaho?

-According to our data, Auto-Owners offers the cheapest state minimum auto insurance for seniors in Idaho at about $228 a year, on average.
-State Farm and GEICO also scored high when it comes to cheap state minimum insurance coverage for seniors in Idaho.
+Our data show that Auto-Owners provides the cheapest state minimum auto insurance for seniors in Idaho, at around $228 per year.
+State Farm and GEICO also rank highly for affordable state minimum coverage for seniors in Idaho.

 Which companies offer the cheapest liability car insurance for seniors in Idaho?

-Auto-Owners has the cheapest liability car insurance coverage for senior drivers in Idaho at an average annual premium of $307.
-GEICO and State Farm also offer cheap liability insurance rates to seniors in Idaho, based on CarInsurance.com data analysis.
+Auto-Owners offers the cheapest liability car insurance for senior drivers in Idaho, with an average annual premium of $307.
+According to a CarInsurance.com data analysis, GEICO and State Farm also provide cheap liability insurance for seniors in Idaho.

 Does State Farm offer a senior discount in Idaho?

-State Farm does not currently offer a senior discount in Idaho, but it does offer quite a few deals that seniors can use to lower their premiums.
-This includes discounts for taking a defensive driving course, a safe driving discount, long-term customer, bundling and discounts for advanced safety features on your vehicle.
+State Farm does not offer a senior discount in Idaho, but it provides many discounts that seniors can use to lower their premiums.
+It includes discounts for defensive driving courses, safe driving, long-term customer loyalty, bundling policies and advanced safety feature discounts.

 Bottom line